pec0ra/cooperation/README.md

 > * Group Name: The friendly prisoners
 > * Group participants names: Byungsoo Kim, Basile Maret
-> * Project Title: Influence of migration and reputation in the evolution of cooperation.
+> * Project Title: Influence of success-driven and reputation-based migration in the evolution of cooperation.

 ## General Introduction

 Many studies have tried to explain the evolution of cooperation among unrelated individuals.
-It has been shown that success-driven migration with imitating superior strategies, or reputation mechanism will promote cooperation where individuals pursue selfishness.
-Most of the time, in real life, more than one factor play a role at the same time and we will model how the combination of migration and reputation will influence the evolution of cooperation.
+It has been shown that success-driven migration with imitating superior strategies, or reputation-based migration will promote cooperation where individuals pursue selfishness.
+Most of the time, in real life, more than one factor play a role at the same time and we will model how the combination of success-driven and reputation-based migration will influence the evolution of cooperation.

-We believe that cooperation will also be promoted in this model and it will be interesting to see how migration and reputation relate to each other.
+We believe that cooperation will also be promoted in this model and it will be interesting to see how success-driven and reputation-based migration relate to each other.

 (States your motivation clearly: why is it important / interesting to solve this problem?)
 (Add real-world examples, if any)